harshita02122004/pizza_sales_sql/README.md

 # pizza_sales_sql
 SQL project containing basic, intermediate, and advanced queries for analyzing a pizza sales dataset using JOINs, aggregate functions, CTEs, subqueries, and window functions.

-## Overview
-This project analyzes a pizza sales dataset using SQL.
-The objective is to solve business-related questions and extract meaningful insights from sales data using various SQL concepts.

 ## SQL Concepts Used
 - JOINs
 - Aggregate Functions